anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

 lifecycle management.
 Finally, without proper isolation, there is an increased risk of cascading failures.

 **Proposals & Resolution:** Kubernetes is not a single-cluster solution.
-This has been demonstrated across the industry from case studies at prominent companies such as :cite:t:`alibaba-blog-twitter`, :cite:t:`youtube-zalando`, and :cite:t:`cncf-blog-alibaba` to the biannual CNCF survey that finds that the number of clusters being deployed within an organization is growing.
+This has been demonstrated across the industry from case studies at prominent companies such as :cite:t:`alibaba-blog-twitter_ra2`, :cite:t:`youtube-zalando_ra2`, and
+:cite:t:`cncf-blog-alibaba_ra2` to the biannual CNCF survey that finds that the number of clusters being deployed within an organization is growing.
 While there are many reasons behind the multicluster paradigm, examining the gap above we find that a multicluster solution can address many of these problems such as security and software lifecycle management.